htemiz/SI-and-Binary-Prefixes/README.md

 ### Some Brief Info

 The International System of Units (SI) prefixes are defined to indicate multiples of a unit measurement by powers of 10.
-On the other hand, Binary Prefixes denote multiples of a unit (very commonly used in computer science and information technologies) by power of 2.
+On the other hand, Binary Prefixes denote multiples of a unit by power of 2.

 Unfortunatelly, SI prefixes are prevalently **misused** to indicate to multiples of 2.
-Such that, a kilo (k) originally means 1000 ($10^3$) of any unit, commonly used to denote but 1024 (2^10) in computer science, although the binary prefixes to represent multiples of two have already been defined by the International Electrotechnical Commission (IEC) with IEC 60027-2 standard in 1999.
+Such that, a kilo (k) originally means 1000 ($10^3$) of any unit, but used or known to denote but 1024 (2^10) in computer science, although the binary prefixes to represent multiples of two have already been defined by the International Electrotechnical Commission (IEC) with IEC 60027-2 standard in 1999.